-The co-ordination of surgical training is through Schools and their devolved nation equivalents, which are accountable to the Deaneries/HEE Local Offices.
+The co-ordination of surgical training is through Schools and their devolved nation equivalents, which are accountable to the Deaneries.
 They bring together networks of lead providers of postgraduate medical education in a particular specialty or group of specialties to decide how educational initiatives are best delivered and ensure consistency of approach.
 Each School is led by the Head of School who acts as a workforce adviser to the education commissioners, leads on quality management of surgery, supports and develops lead providers, provides regional representation in national fora and an interface with other disciplines.
-The Head of School or their devolved nation equivalents meet through their Confederation of Postgraduate Schools of Surgery (CoPSS), which is also attended by the Chair of the JCST and ISCP Surgical Director.
+The Head of School or their devolved nation equivalent also oversees the quality of training posts provided locally.
+The national Heads of School and their devolved nation equivalents meet through their Confederation of Postgraduate Schools of Surgery (CoPSS), which is also attended by the Chair of the JCST and ISCP Surgical Director.